PM Modi offers prayers at famous Lord Krishna temple in Guruvayur

 He arrived in Kochi on late Friday night and was received at the naval airport by Kerala Governor P Sathasivam, Union Minister of State for External Affairs V Muraleedharan and state Devaswam Minister Kadakampally Surendran.
 He stayed at the Government Guest House in Kochi.

 The presiding deity of the Guruvayur Temple is Vishnu, worshipped in the form of his avatar Krishna.
 The central icon is a four-armed standing Vishnu carrying the conch Panchajanya, the discus Sudarshana Chakra, the mace Kaumodaki and a lotus with a Holy basilgarland.
-This image represents the majestic form of Vishnu as revealed to Krishna's parents Vasudeva and Devaki around the time of Krishna's birth; this is the reason why Lord is worshipped in his baby form.

 Also, the temple is called "Dwarka of South India" due to Krishna's widespread presence.
 He is currently worshipped according to routines laid down by Adi Shankara.